Free VIN Check and VIN Decoder

 - Digit 5: The vehicle's series

-- Digits 6 and 7: Bodystyle and body type
+- Digits 6 & 7: Bodystyle and body type

 - Digit 8: Engine size

-The ninth digit is the check digit, which is a security code used to help detect incorrect VINs based on a mathematical formula from the Department of Transportation.
+The ninth digit is the check digit, which is a security code used to help detect incorrect VINs, based on US Department of Transportation guidelines.

 Digit 10: Model Year

-These final digits are the production line numbers which represent the vehicle's unique production or serial number.
+These ending digits are the production line numbers that represent the vehicle's unique production or serial number.
 (Digits 10-17 are collectively known as the Vehicle Identifier Section.)